Tips to prevent your cat from scratching furniture

 by | Cat Care |

 That sweet, cuddly little fur ball that has stolen your heart has suddenly decided to channel her inner tiger and is shredding your furniture.
-What is with that?
-As a pet parent, being armed with some information (and some scratching posts) could help you understand and manage this cat behaviour.
+As a pet parent, understanding why your cat scratches furniture can help you manage this unwanted behaviour.

 Wake up call

 Cats will often stretch and scratch after a nap.
-By providing scratching posts or towers near their nap places you can encourage their use as an alternative to the couch.
+By providing scratching posts or towers near their nap places, you can encourage their use as an alternative to the couch.
 Rubbing catnip on the post also helps motivate their use.
-Observe where your cat likes to nap and also what surfaces she likes to scratch.
+Observe where your cat likes to nap and what surfaces they like to scratch.
 Provide options close by.
-Follow up with treats and praise when they choose the scratching over the furniture
+Follow up with treats and praise when they choose the scratching posts over the furniture.

-Of course, kittens have much more energy than adult cats, so ensuring they have lots of play time could discourage unwanted scratching.
-If your kitten does start scratching on the furniture, remove her immediately and take her to the scratching post or tower.
-Allow her to continue the behaviour and reward with treats, praise and more playtime in the scratching area.
+Kittens have much more energy than adult cats, so ensuring they have lots of play time could discourage unwanted scratching.
+If your kitten starts scratching on furniture, immediately take them to their scratching post or tower.
+Allow them to continue the behaviour and reward with treats, praise and more playtime in the scratching area.
 Using a laser pointer or a wand toy can also help draw the cat’s interest around the post and can naturally prompt scratching on the desired surface.

 The health of the matter

-Cat also scratch to maintain their claw health.
-Cat’s claws have an outer husk that sheds, so scratching helps facilitate the shedding and helps to keep those claws healthy.
-By trimming your cat’s nails you can minimize the damage they can do.
+Cats also scratch to maintain their claw health.
+Cats’ claws have an outer husk that sheds, so scratching helps facilitate the shedding and helps to keep those claws healthy.
+By trimming your cat’s nails, you can minimize the damage they can do.
 Some experts also suggest nail caps, but only as a last resort.
 This option would need to be paired with other solutions for reducing scratching.

-Stress can be another reason for your cat to scratch at furniture.
-A stress-reducing product, that releases a product based off pheromones, such as a Feliway diffuser, may calm your cat so that she no longer feels the need to scratch the furniture.
+Stress can be another reason your cat is scratching your furniture.
+A stress-reducing product based off pheromones, such as a Feliway diffuser, may calm your cat so that they no longer feel the need to scratch the furniture.

 Make furniture less appealing

-If none of these suggestions is working, it may be necessary to make your furniture unappealing to scratch or to totally block off the room so it is unavailable to your cat.
-Cats generally don’t like citrus so a pet-friendly citrus-based spray may dissuade the scratching.
-Placing aluminum foil or a sticky tape product can also be used.
+If none of these suggestions are working, you can make your furniture unappealing to scratch, or block off the room entirely so it is unavailable to your cat.
+Cats generally don’t like citrus, so a pet-friendly, citrus-based spray may dissuade scratching.
+Placing aluminum foil may also be effective.

-By understanding your cat’s motivation for scratching and providing options for this behaviour plus lots of play time, praise and treats when she doesn’t scratch the furniture, your wonderful feline companion and your furniture can co-exist and you can relax and be the best pet parent you can be.
+By understanding your cat’s motivation for scratching and providing options for this behaviour, plus lots of play time, praise and treats when they don’t scratch the furniture, your wonderful feline companion and your furniture can co-exist..

 Help end declawing

-The Ontario SPCA and Humane Society has long worked to educate the public that scratching is a normal behaviour in cats and can be managed to help prevent damage to furniture.
+The Ontario SPCA and Humane Society has long worked to educate the public that scratching is a normal behavior for cats and can be managed to help prevent furniture damage.

-Declawing is a mutilating and painful procedure that can never be justified as a treatment in response to a cat’s normal behaviour, which can be managed in other ways.
-Declawing is an amputation, removing the last bone on each toe of a cat’s paw, which can cause a lifetime of pain, discomfort and significant behavioural changes in the cat.
+Declawing is a mutilating and painful procedure that can never be justified as a treatment in response to a cat’s normal behavior.
+Declawing consists of amputating the last bone on each toe of a cat’s paw, which can cause a lifetime of pain, discomfort and significant behavioural changes in the cat.

 To learn more and speak up against declawing, visit changeforanimals.ca